-Founded in 1908, Children's Hospital Colorado is a private, not-for-profit pediatric healthcare network dedicated 100 percent to caring for kids.
+Founded in 1908, Children's Hospital Colorado is a private, not-for-profit pediatric healthcare network dedicated 100% to caring for kids.
 With more than 3,000 pediatric specialists and more than 5,000 full-time employees, Children's Colorado is home to a number of nationally and internationally recognized medical programs.

 Kids get the best care in the nation at Children’s Colorado, because our care team is the best at what they do.
 Since U.S. News & World Report began ranking hospitals based on clinical data and reputation more than 20 years ago, we’ve consistently numbered among the best in the nation.

-Once again, based on clinical data and reputation, U.S. News & World Report ranked us among the top 10 pediatric hospitals in the nation this year, with high marks in each of its 10 ranked specialties, including five in the top 10.
+Once again, based on clinical data and reputation, U.S. News & World Report ranked us a top ten hospital this year, among the best pediatric hospitals in the nation, with all 10 ranked specialties in the top 20.
 It’s the natural result of delivering the best possible care for every child who walks through our doors.

 The Magnet Nursing Services Recognition Program was established in 1993 to recognize healthcare organizations that provide the very best in nursing care and uphold the tradition within nursing that supports professional nursing practice.
 Independent studies of Magnet hospitals have shown that patients average a shorter length of stay and higher rate of satisfaction.

 Children’s Colorado received our third Magnet recognition in 2015, and we are presently one of only eight Magnet recognized hospitals in the state.
 We were initially designated a Magnet hospital in 2005, and were recognized again in 2011.
 Hospitals must reapply for Magnet recognition every four years based on adherence to Magnet concepts and demonstrated improvements in patient care and quality.